Living with oily skin is a constant battle.

 Can You Use Milk Of Magnesia As A Deodorant?

 I’ve just finished telling you how bad MOM is for your skin, and now am recommending you use it as a deodorant?
 Am I nuts?

 Nope.
 Just hear me out.

 In other words, if a high ph can increase the risk of a bacteria infection, the loss of sweat can reduce it.
-So, in this case, and this case only, the benefits of MOM are greater than its side effects.
+In this case, and this case only, the benefits of MOM are greater than its side effects.

 The Bottom Line

 Dealing with oily skin can be a slippery slope.
 Along the way, you’ll find Trojan horses that will promise you the solution to all your woes only to turn nasty when you least expect it.
 If you want to get rid of oily skin, there are better ways to deal with it.
 And if you’re looking for a primer that can deal with oily skin, check out these three.
 They’ll work a lot better, trust me!

 Do you use MOM to deal with your oily skin?